|Elliott Sound Products||Valve (Vacuum Tube) Amplifier Design Considerations|

 Figure 9 - High Voltage, Low Distortion Valve Driver

-The circuit shown above is as simple as they come, but can easily drive a grid bias resistor as low as 47k, and can do so with less than 0.02% distortion.
+The circuit shown above is fairly simple, but can easily drive a grid bias resistor as low as 47k, and can do so with less than 0.02% distortion.
 Maximum output is almost 70V RMS (just under 200V p-p) - sufficient to drive any valve, including the 300B.
-It can cheerfully do so with less distortion than any valve circuit can possibly manage, and can drive grid bias resistor loads that will cause any valve driver to curl up and die.
+It can cheerfully do so with less distortion than any conventional valve circuit can possibly manage, and can drive grid bias resistor loads that will cause a valve driver to curl up and die.
 Maximum recommended B+ is 250V, and that will allow it to provide even more voltage (not that any more would ever be needed).
 The 1N4004 diode at the output is to protect the output transistors against valve flash-over between plate and grid, as often happens with catastrophic valve failure.

 Figure 10 - Cathode Drive (Musicman)

 Another method shown in simplified form above is to use the output valves in a grounded grid (at least for AC) arrangement.
 The valves are driven from the cathodes using small power transistors.
-This works well, but care is needed to protect the transistors if there is a valve failure.
+This works well, but care is needed to protect the transistors if (when!) there is a valve failure.
 Some Musicman guitar amps use this scheme, but I am unaware of it being used in any other amplifiers.
-The grids are held at +22V, so the collector voltage of the transistors will normally be at around 56V with no signal.
-This allows for a negative bias of 34V for each output valve.
+The grids are held at +22V, and the collector voltage of the transistors will normally be at around 56V with no signal.
+This provides a negative bias of 34V for each output valve.
+The 100 ohm pot is used to set the output valve bias current.
 While the circuit certainly works as shown, it doesn't have particularly low distortion.
 It's easily modified to be far more linear, but the amp it's used in is a guitar amp, after all.

 The hybrid approach is one that shows great promise for those who love the nostalgia of valves, but can live without the attendant problem of comparatively high distortion.
 By using silicon in the places where it provides the maximum benefit, the overall amp can often be simplified, yet still maintain the charm of the old technology.
 No-one needs to know what's underneath the chassis .